ltricot/zerosum/README.md

 - External Sampling MCCFR with regret-matching+ instead of vanilla regret matching
 - External Sampling MCCFR with linear discounting of regrets and the average strategy

-In practice the latter variant was found to work well.
+In practice the latter variant worked well.